Opam 104: Sharing Your Code

 Generated lock files for:

-- helloer.dev: /home/developer/package.opam.locked
+- helloer.dev: /home/developer/helloer.opam.locked

-$ cat package.opam.locked
+$ cat helloer.opam.locked

 [...]